BabyCoder-mf/BITCRYP/README.md

 BITCRYP: Your Bitcoin Money Success

 Overview
-CYPO is a web-based application designed for managing Bitcoin transactions and cryptocurrency wallets.
-Built with HTML, CSS, and JavaScript, CYPO offers a clean and responsive user interface that enhances the user experience in managing their cryptocurrency assets.
+BITCRYP is a web-based application designed for managing Bitcoin transactions and cryptocurrency wallets.
+Built with HTML, CSS, and JavaScript, BITCRYP offers a clean and responsive user interface that enhances the user experience in managing their cryptocurrency assets.

 Technologies Used